tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

   password: my_secure_password_here
   url: https://my_instance_name_here.tidalmg.com
 ```
-{% include note.html content="Your Tidal Migrations password and vSphere password are encrypted, using AES 256 bit encryption when stored in the configuration file.
+{% include note.html content="Your Tidal password and vSphere password are encrypted, using AES 256 bit encryption when stored in the configuration file.
 The other parts of the configuration file are not encrypted." %}

 On macOS the config file is located:
 `$HOME/Library/Preferences/tidal/config.yaml`